google/applied-machine-learning-intensive/v2/07_capstone/03_project_ideation/project_ideation.md

 <!--

 *Each pitch is two minutes.
-Assign a person to keep the timing.
+Assign a person to keep time.
 Assign someone to put the posters up after each presentation.
 The posters should be clustered by themes, so try to put all posters of healthcare related ideas on one wall or corner and all posters with education related ideas on another, etc.
 -->

 ---